|

 Spend time toilet-training your new puppy.

-you and you are forced to give up your dog, a well trained dog is
+If anything happens to you and you are forced to give up

-easier to get adopted.
+your dog, a well trained dog is easier to get adopted.

 Many small breed and pedigree puppies cannot adapt to